sagb/mplayer-unofficial-patches/README.md

 Patches that were ignored by mplayer developers.
 You are free to contribute.

-To keep repository clean and simple, only files affected by patches are kept.
+To keep repository clean, only files affected by patches are here.
 Just copy them over mplayer tree.

 demuxer-info-codepage.patch
 ---------------------------
-Russian files, especially mp3, usually come with ID tags in random encoding, so -demuxcp option is added for demuxer information codepage autodetection, similar to -subcp.
+Russian files, especially mp3, usually come with ID tags in random encoding, so -demuxcp option is added for autodetection of demuxer information codepage, similar to -subcp.
+Compile with iconv and --enable-enca, use -demuxcp enca:ru:cp1251 (for russian).
-Ignored by mplayer developers.
+Patch was ignored by mplayer developers.